 Arya Stark’s single handle saved the world with the dagger that started it all.
 I was mesmerized by that library scene.
 How she moved so quietly to be even able to sneak up on the freaking Nigh king and his sidekicks.

 And with an apparat concussion?

 I adore the fuzz Arya is causing these days.
-First of all having consensual sex on Game of thrones, what clearly upsets many people.
+First of all, having consensual sex on Game of Thrones, which clearly upsets many people.
 Secondly having the authenticity to fulfill the prophecy of Azor Ahai that people argue was not hers to do so.

-Arya know death.
-She fought her, cheated her and even became her.
+Arya knows death.
+She fought her, cheated her, and even became her.
 I can’t stress enough how poetic that is.

-What scares me now thought, is what happens with Arya now that the deed is done.
-I can’t dare to hope for happy ending for her even though I wish for my girl to finally rest.
+What scares me now though, is what happens with Arya now that the deed is done.
+I can’t dare to hope for a happy ending for her even though I wish for my girl to finally rest.

 What would the men of GOT do without them this episode?

 Men of GOT stood their ground and did a great job.
 But it was the women of GOT that made a change.